secutils-dev/secutils-docs/docs/guides/web_scraping/resources.md

 3. Click on the **Save** button to save the tracker
 4. Once the tracker is set up, it will appear in the trackers grid
-5. Expand the tracker's row and click on the **Fetch resources** button to make the first snapshot of the web page resources
+5. Expand the tracker's row and click on the **Update** button to make the first snapshot of the web page resources

 It's hard to believe, but as of the time of writing, Hacker News continues to rely on just a single script and stylesheet!